 Sangiovese Wine Historical ROI

-Historically associated with tradition and terroir-driven winemaking, Sangiovese wine has quietly evolved into a formidable fine wine investment category.
-Once overshadowed by Bordeaux and Burgundy in capital markets, top-tier Sangiovese—especially Brunello di Montalcino Riservas, Chianti Classico Gran Selezione, and Super Tuscans—now commands premium valuations and consistent long-term returns.
+Sangiovese wine has quietly evolved into one of the most compelling fine wine investment categories available.
+Once overshadowed by Bordeaux and Burgundy in capital markets, top-tier Sangiovese from Brunello di Montalcino Riservas, Chianti Classico Gran Selezione, and Super Tuscans now commands premium valuations and consistent long-term returns that serious investors can’t ignore.

-In recent years, Sangiovese wines have gained broader acceptance among global collectors, with appreciation fueled by aging pedigree, critical acclaim, and increasingly limited allocations from elite estates.
+In recent years, Sangiovese wines have won broader acceptance among global collectors.
+The appreciation has been fueled by aging pedigree, critical acclaim, and increasingly tight allocations from elite estates that show no interest in scaling up production.

 Wine LabelAvg.
 Entry PriceCurrent Market Price